unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

         // use it if you want to hide Paths and Definitions from OpenApi documentation correctly options.UseAllOfToExtendReferenceSchemas();

+        // if you want to add xml comments from inheritdocs (from summary and remarks) into the swagger documentation, add:
+        // you can exclude remarks for concrete types options.IncludeXmlCommentsFromInheritDocs(includeRemarks: true, excludedTypes: typeof(string));

         // if you want to add xml comments from summary and remarks into the swagger documentation, first of all add:
         // you can exclude remarks for concrete types var xmlFilePath = Path.Combine(AppContext.BaseDirectory, "WebApi3.1-Swashbuckle.xml");